Mentoring & Coaching Training, SAQA ID: 114215, Level 4, 3 Credits

-Employees in organisations carry the knowledge / Intellectual Property (IP) of an organization.
+Employees in organisations carry the knowledge or Intellectual Property (IP) of an organization.
 This IP held by more experienced employees tends to get lost when those people move to other organisations or retire.
-Mentoring & Coaching is a tool that can be used for skill transfer to junior or less experienced employees to upskill them in a shorter period of time as opposed to leaving them to learn the hard way.
+Mentoring & Coaching Training will give you a tool that can be used for skill transfer to junior or less experienced employees to up-skill them in a shorter period of time as opposed to leaving them to learn the hard way.

 The content to be covered during the Training will be as per below:

 Explain the concept of mentoring.

 - The concept of mentoring is explained with examples.

 - The difference between mentoring, coaching, counseling and training is explained and an indication is given of when each is appropriate.